turdusmerula/kipartman/README.md

 By default the database and file repository are searched in the current folder, this can be modified by editing the ''.env'' file and changing the ''KIPARTBASE_PATH'' variable.
 Copy the ''db.sqlite3 file'' in the destination folder.

+The client part is installed through pip

+  pip install kipartman